ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 and intensification might become disproportionate, producing a loss of diversity and, as a result, premature convergence.
 To configure a meta-heuristic, several components and/or parameters must be specified.
-For instance, EAs have different components [109], such as the mutation and crossover operators, which must be defined.
+For instance, EAs have different components, such as the mutation and crossover operators, which must be defined.
 In addition, some parameters like the mutation and crossover rates—the probabilities used to apply the aforementioned operators—must be also fixed.
 In general, the performance of any meta-heuristic, and consequently the quality of the solutions obtained, are highly dependent on these components and parameters.
 As a result, it is vital that the parameters be properly set.
-In order to completely configure a meta-heuristic, two types of information are required [26, 241]:
+In order to completely configure a meta-heuristic, two types of information are required:

 * *Symbolic*, also referred to as *qualitative*, *categoric* or *structure* parameters, like the crossover and mutation operators of an EA.